TerribleDev/nashua/readme.md

   * North end has a bunch of offices, and strip malls (exits 7 and 8)
 * There are teal bikes for rent in town.
 [You can use an app to ride them around](https://www.veoride.com/).
 * The busses are fantastic.
 View the [schedule online](https://www.nashuanh.gov/456/Routes-Schedules).
-* There is a free "trolley" on Fridays and Saturdays that runs through downtown, and around the parking garages.

 ## Murals